baihacker/sb/README.md

     * Install git.
     * Clone sb to a directory.
     * Install python 2.
     * Make sure environment variable ROOTDIR and HOMEDIR are valid directory path.
-(No need to create the sub-directories of ROOTDIR OR HOMEDIR and they will be created automatically if not exist)
+      * No need to create the sub-directories of ROOTDIR OR HOMEDIR and they will be created automatically if not exist.
+      * ROOTDIR and HOMEDIR may be the directory.
     * Check other configurations
     * Append the following code (please modify `<home dir> and <root dir>`) to `~/.bashrc`
 ```bash